kuhn-ruess/cmdbsyncer-docs/docs/installation/install_wsgi.md

 The most convenient installation of the Syncer is using Docker.
 There, all Dependencies can simply be satisfied.
 The biggest problem right now is manually installing the Python Requirements, if the Server is not connected to the Internet, and there is no local Mirror for pip.
 Second one is installing the MongoDB Server.
 For that, an extra Repository needs to be added.

-This Documentation fits for RedHat 9.
-But it works simmular on Ubuntu and other Linuxes.
+This documentation applies to RedHat 9, but works similarly on Ubuntu and other Linux distributions.

 ## Base Requirements for System